On a conjecture that strengthens Kundu's $k$-factor Theorem: Proof of Theorem

 Claim~\ref{cl:inA} implies every component of $H_{1}[D']$ is a single vertex.
-By Claim~\ref{cl:A'matchesD'} and \ref{GEST:3} we have that $|D'|>|A'|$.
+By Claim~\ref{cl:A'matchesD'} and \ref{GEST:3} of Theorem~\ref{thm:GallieEdmonds}, we deduce that $|D'|>|A'|$.
 Therefore, and by the pigeon hole principle there is some vertex $s\in A'$ adjacent in $H_{1}$ to at least $d_{n}-r+1$ vertices in $D'$.